-Kōkua Hawaiʻi Foundation staff is a team of experienced leaders both in the classroom and in the community.
-They are dedicated to and passionate about the mission of the Kōkua Hawaiʻi Foundation.
+Kōkua Hawaiʻi Foundation staff is a team of experienced educators both in the field and in the community.
+They are committed to growing a healthier future for Hawaiʻi, dedicated to serving their community, and passionate about the mission of the Kōkua Hawaiʻi Foundation.

 Natalie was raised on the North Shore of Oʻahu.
 She has worked in the non-profit sector for the majority of her professional career, with an emphasis in environmental education and curriculum development.
 Natalie loves home-grown mountain apples and enjoys ocean sports of all kinds.

 Kaliko was raised in Kailua, Oʻahu, where she developed a deep love of the ocean and being outdoors.
 She is a graduate of the Kamehameha Schools and Occidental College and a product of Hawaiʻi’s public and private school systems.
 Her work with the ʻĀINA In Schools program has allowed Kaliko to contribute to two of the things she feels most passionately about: the health of Hawaiʻi’s people and its natural environment.
-Kaliko is a mother of three young children and enjoys spending time with her family, surfing, and studying herbal medicine.
+Kaliko is a mother of three young children and enjoys spending time with her family, surfing, and supporting her wellness coaching clients.

 ʻĀINA In Schools, Nutrition Coordinator

-Sarah is originally from Hermosa Beach, CA. She is a Family Nurse Practitioner with a Masters in Nursing from UH Mānoa.
+Sarah is a Family Nurse Practitioner with a Masters in Nursing from UH Mānoa.
 She also has a B.S. in Psychology from Tufts University and a Masters in Education from Carthage College.
-Sarah brings with her a wealth of experience in non-profit management and curriculum development, previously serving as the Executive of Director of Growing Great, a Los Angeles-based school garden and nutrition education non-profit.
+Sarah brings with her a wealth of experience in non-profit management and curriculum development, previously serving as the Executive Director of Growing Great, a Los Angeles-based school garden and nutrition education non-profit.
 She also works as a Nurse Practitioner at Kalihi Palama Health Center.
 Sarah is passionate about promoting health and wellness through nutrition and primary care.
-She loves spending time with her son and husband and going for runs in the mountains or on the beach.
+She loves spending time with her two sons and husband and going for runs in the mountains or on the beach.

 ʻĀINA In Schools, Educational Specialist